-- (1) 1Module-specific assessment which results in a fail or which is considered a fail may be repeated twice.
+(1) 1Module-specific assessment which results in a fail or which is considered a fail may be repeated twice.
 2Registration according to § 11 (1) is considered to be conditional registration for the corresponding repeat exam.
 3In a repeat exam, only assessment given a grade lower than "sufficient" (4.0) in the previous exam may be repeated; the grades given for the other pieces of assessment in the previous exam are taken into account in the calculation of the grade.

-4Repetition of assessment in seminars, colloquia, and PC practical work is carried out by renewed attendance of the classes and the corresponding exam or other assessment, if there is no special exam date for a repeat exam for the failed unit, class, or module to take place in the following semester; if there is no special exam date set for a repeat exam for a part of a module, the repeat assessment is in this case also carried out by renewed attendance of the relevant classes and the corresponding exam or other assessment in the following semester. - (2) 1The repeat exam must be taken in observance of any deadlines set out in the exam regulations for the Master's examination in the same semester or in the semester following the fail in the first exam or at the latest in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
+(2) 1The repeat exam must be taken - in observance of any deadlines set out in the exam regulations for the Master's examination - in the same semester or in the semester following the fail in the first exam or at the latest in the semester after that; it is usually conducted within the time and content framework of the scheduled regular exams.
 2Failure to repeat a failed exam will result in a grade of "insufficient" (5.0) unless the failure to repeat was not the fault of the student.

-- (3) If the failed exam or piece of assessment was conducted at least six weeks before the start of lectures in the following semester and if passing a repeat exam is required for admission to a piece of assessment in the following semester or for attendance at a class in the following semester, the student must be given the opportunity upon written application to the examination board to repeat the failed exam in good time so as to be able to be admitted to the assessment or attend the class; this need not happen in the case of para.
-(1) item 4. - (4) There must usually be a period of at least three weeks between notification of results in the first exam and the repeat exam. - (5) 1In the case of a repeat exam which is not conducted within the framework of regular exams in the following semester, the type of assessment to be completed may diverge from the type of assessment set out in the subject-specific provisions, particularly those in the module handbook, insofar as the subject-specific circumstances require it.
-2The student must be notified of the type and volume of assessment to be completed in the repeat exam at the time of notification of the repeat exam date at the latest. - (6) Assessment resulting in a pass cannot be repeated.
+(3) If the failed exam or piece of assessment was conducted at least six weeks before the start of lectures in the following semester and if passing a repeat exam is required for admission to a piece of assessment in the following semester or for attendance at a class in the following semester, the student must be given the opportunity - upon written application to the examination board - to re-sit the failed exam in good time so as to be able to be admitted to the assessment or attend the class.

+(4) There must usually be a period of at least four weeks between notification of results in the first exam and the repeat exam.

+(5) 1In the case of a repeat exam which is not conducted within the framework of regular exams in the following semester, the type of assessment to be completed may diverge from the type of assessment set out in the subject-specific provisions, particularly those in the module handbook, insofar as the subject-specific circumstances require it.
+2The student must be notified of the type and volume of assessment to be completed in the repeat exam at the time of notification of the repeat exam date at the latest.

+(6) Assessment resulting in a pass cannot be repeated.